SenseNet/sncom-resources/_docs/webdav.md

 # WebDAV

 sensenet provides a way to access your content via WebDAV, allowing Microsoft Office, Windows Explorer, Total Commander, Visual Studio, etc to open and edit content residing in a sensenet [Content Repository](/docs/content-repository).
 The Content Repository can be even mapped as a drive.
 Office documents can be opened directly from the portal surface with WebDAV.
-When a document opened via WebDAV is saved, it is automatically versioned, permissions are automatically checked, etc. Drag and drop move and copy also works.
+When a document opened via WebDAV is saved, it is automatically versioned, permissions are automatically checked, etc. Drag and drop, move and copy also works.

 ### Installation